 Wondering if Royal Canin is a good option?
-No worries, our experts pulled together an in-depth Royal Canin dog food review so you can make up your mind.
+No worries, we got together with veterinarians, canine nutritionists, and dog parents alike to research and test dozens of Royal Canin's dog food varieities.
+In doing so, our experts pulled together an in-depth Royal Canin dog food review so you can make up your mind.
 We took a close look at everything from their ingredients to their protein content to help you make an informed choice.

 Royal Canin - Overall 2.5 Star Rating

 - Ingredients: Dehydrated poultry protein, animal fats, rice, vegetable protein isolate*, hydrolysed animal proteins, beet pulp, vegetable fibres, fish oil, minerals, psyllium husks and seeds, soya oil, marigold extract (source of lutein), hydrolysed yeast (source of manno-oligo-saccharides), hydrolysed crustaceans (source of glucosamine), hydrolysed cartilage (source of chondroitin).